Behavioral Segmentation with Machine Learning

 - Different from demographics: it's not about age or income, it's about behavior.
 A student and a ceo might buy the same product, but why?

-- Think rfm (Recency, Frequency, Monetary) analysis: When did they last buy?
+- Think RFM (Recency, Frequency, Monetary) analysis: When did they last buy?
 How often?
 How much did they spend?
 Bounteous uses this to customize marketing on a personal level.

 - This help with ROI: you're not wasting adds on cold leads